Diversity, equity and inclusion

-A robust Diversity, Equity and Inclusion (DEI) programme is vital for the health and future of any modern-day organisation.
-In order to produce a new generation of highly skilled, responsible professionals, we need to lead by example.
+A robust Diversity, Equity and Inclusion (DEI) programme is vital for the health and future of any organisation.
+In order to produce a new generation of highly skilled, responsible professionals, as a School we need to lead by example.

 In June 2020, there was increasing awareness of the links between Sir John Cass and the slave trade, which made us and our stakeholders reflect on whether such a link was consistent with our values.
-We have now changed our name and decided that in line with our values and principles, we have to increase our focus on diversity, equity and inclusion at Bayes, by embedding such concerns into everything that we do.
+We have now changed our name and in line with our values and principles, we have increased our focus on diversity, equity and inclusion at Bayes, by embedding such concerns into everything that we do.

 Race Equity and Inclusion (REI) at Bayes

 Improving race equity is a priority for Bayes.
-Our Co-Directors for Race Equity and Inclusion Professor Lilian de Menezes and Ms Malla Pratt have developed a number of important initiatives including the Racial Equity and Inclusion Network and HR and Students’ Working Groups.
+Our Director for Race Equity and Inclusion Malla Pratt has developed a number of important initiatives including the Racial Equity and Inclusion Network and HR and Students’ Working Groups.